fusedio/fused-docs/docs/reference/fused/_utils.md

 **Methods**:

   __init__(self, cache_key: Any = None): Initializes the _Public instance with an optional cache key.
-  __getattribute__(self, key: str) -&gt; Union[Any, AttrDict]: Attempts to access class attributes, falling back to fetching the attribute&#x27;s configuration from a server if not found.
+  __getattribute__(self, key: str) -> Union[Any, AttrDict]: Attempts to access class attributes, falling back to fetching the attribute's configuration from a server if not found.
-  __getitem__(self, key: str) -&gt; AttrDict: Fetches the configuration for the given key from a server and returns a utility object for execution.
+  __getitem__(self, key: str) -> AttrDict: Fetches the configuration for the given key from a server and returns a utility object for execution.

 #### \_\_init\_\_